-Abstract
+Abstract- Women constitute about half of the population and had contributions for the development of the country in all fields in Ethiopia.
+In spit to their number and contribution, their participation in managerial positions has consistently lower than men in public organizations in Jimma Zone.
+It is universally accepted truth that women are the base and fuel for the overall development of a country.
+However their participation in all spheres of life is mainly at subordinate level and in managerial positions in public organizations are insignificant.

-Women constitute about half of the population and had contributions for the development of the country in all fields in Ethiopia.
-In spit to their number and contribution, their overall development of a country.
-However their participation in all spheres of life is mainly at subordinate level and in managerial positions in public organizations are 14 insignificant.
-Therefore, this study is aimed to assess the factors affecting women participation 15 in managerial position in public organizations in Jimma Zone.
-16
+Therefore, this study is aimed to assess the factors affecting women participation in managerial position in public organizations in Jimma Zone.